South Carolina Psychology License Defense Lawyers

 The South Carolina Board of Psychology can issue disciplinary actions after a thorough investigation based on a complaint.
 A complaint may be filed by a patient, fellow employee, or other psychology professional.
 Just because a complaint is filed does not mean you are guilty.
 If you feel a complaint may be filed against you, contact one of our Psychology License Defense attorneys quickly to address the situation.

 South Carolina Department of LLR Complaints

 Once a complaint is filed, an investigator from the LLR will contact you regarding the complaint.
 Be wary when speaking to the investigator.
 Know that anything you say may be used against you.
 The investigator may simply say they want your side of the story so he/she can close the case.
 You have the right to decline comment until you speak with your professional license defense attorney.
 Even if the investigator sounds friendly, remember they are working for the LLR.

 Losing your psychology license can cause legal, financial, and emotional problems.
 Don’t wait until it too late.
 Contact a professional license attorney immediately before or after speaking to an investigator.

 Handling Referrals to the RPP

 If you are currently being investigated by the South Carolina Department of Labor, Licensing, and Regulation, contact a professional licensing attorney immediately.
-The Strom Law Firm, LLC has professional licensing attorneys who can help you during your time of need.
+The Strom Law Firm, LLC has professional licensing attorneys who can help you with your Psychology License Defense.
 Call for a free consultation, 803-252-4800.